 Tools and Techniques

-For each person, fear of flying tends to stem from underlying issues.
+For each person, fear of flying tends to stem from underlying causes.
 When so many things in life have risk, why is flying — something most people only do occasionally — such a great fear?
-The underlying can encompass many things: difficulty with trust, feeling out of control, fear of heights, fear of public panic, general fears of mortality, or flying can be a metaphor or symbolic of something else completely (for example, fear of failure).
-Part of the puzzle is learning about what fear of flying stems from for you, and working to become in touch with these areas in order to decrease (and better place) the emotional impact.
+The underlying can encompass many things: difficulty with trust, feeling out of control, fear of heights, fear of public panic, general fears of mortality, or flying can be a metaphor or symbolic of something else completely (for example, fear of failure, difficulty with intimacy, manifestation of loss, lack of existential safety, etc.).
+Part of the puzzle is learning about what fear of flying stems from for you, and working to become in touch with these areas in order to decrease (and better place) the emotional responses.

-All four components should be addressed simultaneously (as opposed to in a particular order), and are based on each person’s own history.
-For example, some people may spend more time working on turbulence because there is more underlying or emotional vulnerability in this area, while some may spend more time working on anticipatory anxiety, etc.
+All four components need to be addressed simultaneously (as opposed to in a particular order), and are based on each person’s own history.
+For example, some people may spend more time working on turbulence because there is more underlying or emotional vulnerability in this area, while some may spend more time working on anticipatory anxiety.